nhat-tien/blog/content/blog/how-have-you-been.md

 tags = []
 +++

-This page is a log of my life
+This page is where I update my status

 ## Now
 I have a freelance gig for my friend project rn, it's a job in web development.
 I also have a side project for professor in university.
 I will try my best.